- Alternate Self: All of the Spideys are different versions of Peter Parker. Except Miguel O'Hara, Spider-Man 2099.

 - Future Slang: The multi-purpose "shock".

-- Lightning Bruiser: Combat speed wise, he isn't as fast as Amazing, but he's still the next fastest.
+- Lightning Bruiser: Combat speed-wise, he's the second fastest.
 So fast, in fact, that he leaves after-images behind when he attacks.

 - The Last of These Is Not Like the Others: The only non-Peter Parker Spider Man.
 Almost literal, as he's from the future and therefore the last.